mrotaru/data/js-prototypes/index.md

 second one.
 I'm not sure why this is done _just_ for read-only properties, but that's how it is.
 Essentially, it means that if an object has a 'myProp' property that is read-only, then it can't _shadowed_ by objects which will add this object to their prototype chain.
-But, if the property is readable, you're free to shadow it !
+But, if the property is writable, you're free to shadow it !

 ```js